The Creation

 In Genesis 1:4, God called “light” good, but He did not describe “darkness” that way.
 Moreover, He even separated light from darkness.
 Why did He do this?

-Throughout the Bible, darkness has been associated with evil and with non-Godliness (for example, Job 24:13-17, 30:26).
+Throughout the Bible, darkness has been associated with evil and with un-Godliness (for example, Job 24:13-17, 30:26).
 I feel that here is an indication, right near the beginning of the Creation account, that evil inevitably would be found in darkness.
 Isaiah seemed to reflect this concept—associating “light” with prosperity and peace, and equating “darkness” with disaster and evil—here:

 I form the light and create darkness, I bring prosperity and create disaster; I, the LORD, do all these things.
 (Isaiah 45:7—NIV).